Doomsdayclock8/Python/Understanding Graphs, Automatic Differentiation and Autograd.md

 We galvanise this idea in form of a data structure called a **Computation graph**.
 A computation graph looks very similar to the diagram of the graph that we made in the image above.
 However, the nodes in a computation graph are basically **operators**.
 These operators are basically the mathematical operators except for one case, where we need to represent creation of a user-defined variable.

-Notice that we have also denoted the leaf variables $ a, w_1, w_2, w_3, w_4$ in the graph for sake of clarity.
+Notice that we have also denoted the leaf variables $a, w_1, w_2, w_3, w_4$ in the graph for sake of clarity.
 However, it should noted that they are not a part of the computation graph.
 What they represent in our graph is the special case for user-defined variables which we just covered as an exception.

 ![image](https://doimages.nyc3.cdn.digitaloceanspaces.com/010AI-ML/content/images/2019/03/computation_graph.png)